YoavDn/canvas-party/canvas-party-docs/docs/templates/fluid.md

   </component>

 ::: warning
-This template does have reactivity features, meaning that interactive switching of the template type **will not work**
+This template does not have reactivity features, meaning that interactive switching of the template type **will not work**
 :::